banjotears/banjotears.github.io/_posts/2023-10-2-prototypes.md

 ---

 ## A collection of prototypes made for USC's Game Prototyping class.
 On each of these projects, I collaborated with one other designer in the class.
-Primarily relying on 2D, representational geometry, we were tasked with creating experimental, engaging games on a weekly basis.
+Primarily relying on 2D, representational geometry, we were tasked with creating experimental, engaging games in Unity on a weekly basis.
 ### RocketCrash - Gamefeel
 ![](/assets/img/RocketCrash2.gif)
 ##### An interactable physics toy version of Asteroids where the player can crash into and destroy asteroids if they are moving fast enough.